Substantial photon model

 the photon do not only move along the axis

-which is perpendicular to the plane of the electron disk at the moment of the
+perpendicular to the plane of the electron disk at the moment of the photon

-photon emission, but they also rotate around this axis by some spirals.
+emission, but they also rotate around this axis by some spirals.
+Rotation of

-Rotation of the praons depends on the photon frequency and energy, which should
+the praons depends on the photon frequency and energy, which should influence

-massive photons should have velocity dispersion, as well as possible
+have velocity dispersion, as well as possible longitudinal polarization state.

 It is convenient to assume that the speed of light is the limiting value